 – Diana Farr Louis

 When I want to splurge on a beautifully prepared meal that pleases multiple senses, I book a table at Vezene, one of my favorite restaurants in Athens.
 Located behind the Athens Hilton, this is a modern bistro with a creative, sophisticated menu inspired by Greek regional cooking.
 Unlike other places, their modern twists on traditional recipes actually work, as evidenced by the fact that they’re almost always fully booked.
 The restaurant is named after its owner and head chef, Aris Vezenes, a very talented person with a deep knowledge of meat, seafood and regional Greek cuisines.
 Although it’s a bit pricier, what you’re paying for are the exceptional ingredients: Their seasonal menu always features meat, often dry-aged, and seafood, sometimes served raw.
 I’m partial to the lobster, which was decadent and beautifully plated at my last visit.
-The kitchen is semi-open and we like watching their impressive wood-burning oven, in which they cook some of the meats, beautiful Greek-style pies and, most importantly, their mind-blowing pizza.
+The kitchen is semi-open, and I like watching their impressive wood-burning oven, in which they cook some of the meats, beautiful Greek-style pies and, most importantly, their mind-blowing pizza.
 The wine list, which focuses on natural wines from the Ionian Islands, and beer selection, which includes local artisanal beers, are both excellent.
 If you want to try their house specials this December, make a reservation for their “3pm Sundays,” a late-lunch/early dinner that features the dishes they do best: high-quality côte de boef, lobster, Greek pies and traditional Greek-style pasta with a modern take.

 In Keratsini, a neighborhood near Piraeus port, Kostas Zafeiropoulos and Yannis Zois, the owners of Taxidevontas, make sure that their guests “travel” to the Aegean Sea by providing the freshest flavors from the region (the restaurant’s name means “traveling” in Greek).
 Both are passionate fishermen and seafood lovers, and source the freshest fish from their fishermen friends – I once even saw some of them delivering their daily catch in person.
 But high-quality ingredients are only one part of the equation.
 The cooks at Taxidevontas know how to prepare these seasonal ingredients perfectly.
 The most amazing dish I’ve had there was skaros (a type of parrotfish) wrapped in grape leaves, lightly grilled and then drizzled in a velvety butter and lemon sauce.
 They serve it with different fish, depending on the season, but it’s always superb.
 I also loved the fresh crab salad, which is perfect in its simplicity: crabmeat on a bed of chopped lettuce with spring onions and dill, and dressed with a beautiful fresh lemon vinaigrette.
 Equally delicious are their handmade fresh sardines, marinated in salt and vinegar, drizzled with excellent extra virgin olive oil and served with chopped spring onions and herbs.
 Not only is all this fresh seafood served in a friendly, family-run environment, but it’s also followed by sweet treats on the house.
 They first brought us a glass of Moscato dessert wine and then two different handmade desserts, chocolate profiterole and strawberry cheesecake.
 It’s the kind of place where you fall in love with everything: the food, of course, but also the venue and the people there, to the point that you want to go back again and again and again.